PhMajerus/FIGfonts/README.md

 ## phm-minecraft
 ![phm-minecraft](images/phm-minecraft.png)

-This font uses Unicode 16.0 octants characters to recreate the Minecraft font by Mojang Studios.
+This font uses Unicode 16.0 octant characters to recreate the Minecraft font by Mojang Studios.
 It uses two rows and supports the Latin-1 characters (ISO 8859-1 and Windows codepage 1252).

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octant characters.